-I think most of us probably have a few of them in our lives: the people that want to be supportive, but they’re just way off the mark.
+Most of us probably have a few of them in our lives — the people that want to be supportive, but they’re just way off the mark.
 Here are a few off the mark classics.

 The fixer: This is the person who wants to figure out how to solve your problems because then you’ll no longer have anything to be mentally ill about, right?